Managing Problem Behavior at Home

 - Transitioning without warning: Transitions can be hard for kids, especially in the middle of something they are enjoying.
 Having warning gives children the chance to find a good stopping place for an activity and makes the transition less fraught.

-- Asking rapid-fire questions, or giving a series of instructions: Firing a series of questions or instructions at children limits the likelihood that a child will hear, answer questions, remember the tasks, and do what she's been instructed to do.
+- Asking rapid-fire questions, or giving a series of instructions: Delivering a series of questions or instructions at children limits the likelihood that they will hear, answer questions, remember the tasks, and do what they’ve been instructed to do.

 Antecedents to EMBRACE: